Greece says needs to step up privatisations

-ATHENS Greece needs to step up its privatisation programme, deputy finance minister George Chouliarakis said on Wednesday.
+ATHENS (Reuters) - Greece needs to step up its privatisation programme, deputy finance minister George Chouliarakis said on Wednesday.

 Privatisations have been a main pillar of the country's international bailouts since 2010 but have reaped only 3.4 billion euros in revenues due to political resistance and red tape.